mac389/charylab/_pages/notebooks.md

 ### Notebooks

-This organization is an homage to [Cosma Shalizi's notebooks](http://bactra.org/notebooks/).
-These notebooks, like his, chart my attempt to distill data into knowledge and wisdom.
-Please use GitHub's version control to fork and improve this.

-**Structure** Each notebook represents a general field.
+Each notebook represents a general field.
 The date in parentheses represents the last time I updated that notebook.
 I try to strike a balance between flat and linked structures. _(The creation of a useful table of contents may, itself, be an instructive exercise in information management.)_

+These notebooks, like [Cosma Shalizi's](http://bactra.org/notebooks/), document my attempt to distill data into knowledge and wisdom.
+Please use GitHub's version control to fork and improve this.

 ### Posts: (Or [tag view](tag.html))